-- (a) 45 (b) 49 (c) 51.5 (d) Also 44.2 (e) None of the above - 8.(5pts) A new disk array has six independent drives.
+8. (5 pts.)
+A new disk array has six independent drives.
 Each disk holds a copy of the data on the other disks so all of the data can be recovered as long as one drive is still working.
 The array is to accompany an experiment where it will be unavailable for a year.
 The probability of failure within a year is 0.1 for each drive.
-Assuming that the failure of the various drives are independent of one other, what is the probability that at least one drive will still be working after one year? - (a) 0.9999999 (b) 0.99 (c) 0.0001 (d) 0.6 (e) 0.4
+Assuming that the failure of the various drives are independent of each other, what is the probability that at least one drive will still be working after one year?

+- (a) 0.9999999 (b) 0.99 - (d) 0.6 (e) 0.4